logan-han/blog.han.life/content/posts/2025/2025-03-14-wireguard-setup.md

 I spent some time figuring out how WireGuard works and found the guidelines, including the official ones, to be rather complex.
 So, I'm jotting down my learnings here.

+If you can't be bothered with all the key and config files, https://www.wireguardconfig.com/ provides one click setup for that with QR code.

 ### Steps to Set Up WireGuard

 1. Install the package